Citizens for Responsibility and Ethics in Washington: Chairmanships of David Brock and Richard Painter

 In August 2014, liberal political operative David Brock was elected chairman of CREW's board of directors.
-At the time, USA Today wrote that "One of the most vocal congressional ethics watchdog groups is becoming part of a Democratic political operation."
+At the time, Paul Singer of USA Today wrote, "One of the most vocal congressional ethics watchdog groups is becoming part of a Democratic political operation."
 Politico wrote that Brock's newly announced involvement with CREW was a "major power play that aligns liberal muscle more fully behind the Democratic Party" and that CREW would add a "more politically oriented arm, expand its focus into state politics and donor targeting and will operate in close coordination with Brock's growing fleet of aggressive Democrat-backing nonprofits and super PACs—Media Matters, American Bridge, and the American Independent Institute."
-Prior to Brock's involvement with CREW, the group had aggressively targeted Republican public officials as well as some Democrats.
-The Center for Public Integrity wrote that "Many key staffers left soon after Brock became its chairman, and since then, the organization has almost exclusively pursued Republicans and conservative organizations through federal complaints and its own investigations."
+Before Brock's involvement with CREW, the group had aggressively targeted Republican public officials as well as some Democrats.
+The Center for Public Integrity wrote, "Many key staffers left soon after Brock became its chairman, and since then, the organization has almost exclusively pursued Republicans and conservative organizations through federal complaints and its own investigations."
 In April 2016, Bloomberg reported that Republicans had faced the vast majority of CREW investigations in recent months.

-Brock left CREW's board of directors in December 2017, but did not cut ties with the group and continued to fundraise for it.
-He was replaced by former George W. Bush White House ethics lawyer Richard Painter, "lending the group a bipartisan air," according to Politico.
+Brock left CREW's board of directors in December 2017, but did not cut ties with the group and continued to raise money for it.
+He was replaced by former George W. Bush White House ethics lawyer Richard Painter, "lending the group a bipartisan air", according to Politico.
 Painter took a leave of absence from CREW to run as a Democrat in Minnesota's 2018 U.S. Senate special election.

-In December 2016, Politico wrote that after its 2003 founding, CREW had "quickly built a strong reputation as an ethics watchdog and transparency advocate, filing complaints against lawmakers from both parties, though the bulk of its ethics work targeted Republicans.
+In December 2016, Politico wrote that since its 2003 founding, CREW had "quickly built a strong reputation as an ethics watchdog and transparency advocate, filing complaints against lawmakers from both parties, though the bulk of its ethics work targeted Republicans.
 However, in recent years CREW faced increased questions about its credibility, stemming from a 2014 shift that brought the group under Brock's sway and—in the eyes of many observers—into the Clinton orbit.
 Brock and his allies joined the group's board, while several longtime employees left."
 In 2015, CREW had revenue of just under $2.2 million.
-CREW filed just one lawsuit in 2015 and three in 2016, all asking the Federal Election Commission for stricter enforcement of campaign finance laws.
+It filed just one lawsuit in 2015 and three in 2016, all asking the Federal Election Commission for stricter enforcement of campaign finance laws.